keu/docs/software/install-airgapped.md

 This setup assumes that the updates JSON will be manually downloaded and added to your environment.
 For guidance on how to automate this process, reach out to your Astronomer contact.

-### Exposing Airflow updates via an Nginx endpoint
+### Exposing Airflow updates using an Nginx endpoint

 The following topic provides an example implementation of hosting the Airflow updates JSON files in your airgapped environment and accessing them via an Nginx endpoint.
 Depending on your organization's platform and use cases, your own installation might vary from this setup.